mpcjanssen/simpletask-android/src/main/assets/ui.en.md

 Create a filter with the `@work` and `@home` items checked.
 Initially this will work.
-However when you create an item with list `@shop` which is also a next action, you will have to update the next action filter.
+However when you create an item with list `@shop` which is also a next action, you will have to updateCache the next action filter.
 So it is easy to miss next actions like this.

 ### The 'right' way